IIYAMA12/web-design/README.md

 Wouldn't it be nice to drag things?

+When dragging
-- [ ] Do not show raster on start item list.
+- [ ] Do not show the raster on the list where the item is located at the moment.
 - [ ] Label.
 (Drag to here / Add to order list / Delete)
 - [ ] Trash bin Icon might help supporting the label.